sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Sourcegraph admin users will have access to **all** repositories on Sourcegraph regardless of what permissions are associated with their GitLab user.

-To enable GitLab permissions, set the `authorization` field in the GitLab site configuration:
+To enable GitLab permissions, set the `authorization` field in your GitLab external service configuration:

 1. If you haven't done so already, [add a GitLab connection object](../../integration/gitlab.md#gitlab-configuration) in the [site configuration